We accredit international pharmacy degree programs to:

 Once registered in their country of training, these graduates will need to apply for a Skills Assessment as overseas trained pharmacists.

 We've provided an overview of the application process here.
-Your can also review the International Degree Program Accreditation Policy and Pharmacy Program Accreditation Guide.
+Your can also review the International Degree Program Accreditation Policy and Accreditation Guide

 Applying to accredit a newly established pharmacy program can take up to 30 months.
 If you have any questions about the process or timelines, email us.